 James A. Russell is an Associate Professor in the Department of National Security Affairs at the Naval Postgraduate School in Monterey, CA, where he is teaching courses on Middle East security affairs, nuclear proliferation, terrorism, and national security strategy.
 His articles and commentaries have appeared in a wide variety of media and scholarly outlets around the world.
 His latest book is titled Innovation, Transformation and War: US Counterinsurgency Operations in Anbar and Ninewa Provinces, Iraq, 2005-2007 (Palo Alto: Stanford University Press, 2011).
 He is currently working on a book about learning in irregular war, focusing on US military operations in Afghanistan.
 Prior to arriving at NPS from 1988-2001, Mr. Russell held a variety of positions in the Office of the Assistant Secretary Defense for International Security Affairs, Near East South Asia, Department of Defense.
 During this period he traveled extensively in the Persian Gulf and Middle East working on various aspects of US security policy.
 He holds a Masters in Public and International Affairs from the University of Pittsburgh and a Ph.D. in War Studies from the University of London.
 The views he expresses here are his own.

-Jasmin Ramsey is a journalist with a special focus on US-Iran relations whose articles have appeared in numerous print and online publications including the Inter Press Service (IPS News), the Guardian, Al Jazeera English, Le Monde Diplomatique and Guernica Magazine.
+Jasmin Ramsey is the editor of LobeLog and a journalist with a special focus on US-Iran relations.
+Her articles have appeared in numerous print and online publications including the Inter Press Service (IPS News), the Guardian, Al Jazeera English, Le Monde Diplomatique and Guernica Magazine.
 You can email her at jasmin[dot]ramsey[at]gmail[dot]com.

 Dr. Keith Weissman holds a PhD in Middle East history from the University of Chicago.
 From 1982 until 1991 he was a professor of history and Middle Eastern studies at universities in the Chicago area and the University of California at Berkeley.
 At Berkeley's Graduate School of Education he participated in the CLIO history project to improve and rewrite the history curricula in California's public schools.
 After moving to Washington, DC, he was the Deputy Director of Foreign Policy Issues and senior Middle East analyst at the American Israel Public Affairs Committee (AIPAC) from 1993 until 2005, covering Iran, Middle East peace, Turkey, energy and Arab politics, among other topics.
 He has worked, travelled, and studied abroad, attending university in Mashhad, Iran, Cairo, and Jerusalem.
 He has also worked as a journalist, editing and writing "Middle East Week", and was the Managing Editor of Middle East Insight.